Trumbull's Academically Gifted (TAG) Program

 To help determine the appropriate initial placement for students, middle school and high school teacher-leaders, department chairs, and administrators use data from multiple assessments, so that the fullest portrait of a student’s current level of understanding, and his/her potential, can be determined.
 Those multiple assessments include: (a) assessments that are already embedded into the typical curriculum for a subject area; and (b) assessments that are non-embedded, meaning they are given outside of the typical curriculum for a subject area.
 Use of both types of assessments allows for a fuller portrait of the student in each subject area.

-Both the embedded and the non-embedded assessments are scheduled by middle school administrators, working together across both Trumbull middle schools, to be spread out over the months of December, January, and February.
-All assessments must be completed by late February to allow sufficient time for the Trumbull High scheduling process.
+Both the embedded and the non-embedded assessments are scheduled by middle school administrators, working together across both Trumbull middle schools, to be spread out over the winter months.
+All assessments must be completed by early Spring to allow sufficient time for the Trumbull High scheduling process.

 - Step 2: Qualitative Conversations between Middle School and High School Teachers & Administrators: